-The VMS system uses physical memory for storage of the code and data structures it requires to support user processes.
+The operating system uses physical memory for storage of the code and data structures it requires to support user processes.
 You have control over the sizes of two of the memory areas reserved for the system: the system working set and the nonpaged pool area.
 Both of these areas are sized by AUTOGEN.
-The sizes set by AUTOGEN are normally adequate, but may not be optimal, because AUTOGEN cannot anticipate all operational requirements.
+The sizes set by AUTOGEN are normally adequate, but might not be optimal because AUTOGEN cannot anticipate all operational requirements.

 The system working set is an area of physical memory reserved to satisfy page faults of virtual addresses in system space.
 Such virtual addresses can be code or data (paged pool, for example).
 Since the same system working set is used for all processes on the system, there is very little locality associated with it.
-This means that, if allowed to fault even moderately, the working set may exhibit page thrashing, and can create a systemwide bottleneck.
-You must therefore try to limit system faulting to an absolute minimum-no more than 1 fault per second.
-The rate is easily controlled with the SYSMWCNT system parameter.
+Therefore, the system fault rate can be expected to change slowly in relation to changes in the system working set size (as controlled by the system parameter SYSMWCNT).
+A rule of thumb is to try to keep the system fault rate to less than 2 page faults per VAX unit of processing (VUP) per second.
 Keep in mind, however, that pages allocated to the system working set by raising the value of SYSMWCNT are considered permanently allocated to the system and are therefore no longer available for process working sets.

 The nonpaged pool area is a portion of physical memory permanently allocated to the system for the storage of data structures and device drivers.
 Its initial size is determined by AUTOGEN, but automatic expansion will occur if necessary.
 The system expands pool as required by permanently allocating a page of memory from the free list.
-Pages freed up in this fashion are not available for use by process working sets until the system is rebooted.
+Pages allocated in this manner are not available for use by process working sets until the system is rebooted.